Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Action of on

 Let $\IA(n)$ denote the \emph{IA-automorphism group} of $F_n$, which is the kernel of the canonical homomorphism $\Aut(F_n)\rightarrow\Aut(H_1(F_n;\Z))\cong \GL(n;\Z)$.
 In this section, we construct an action of the associated graded Lie algebra $\gr(\IA(n))$ of the lower central series of $\IA(n)$ on the graded vector space $B_d(n)$, consisting of group homomorphisms

 for $k\geq 0$ and $r\geq 1$, which we define in Section \ref{ss51}.
 In Section \ref{ss53}, we extend this action by adding the case where $r=0$, to obtain an action of an extended graded Lie algebra $\gr(\Aut(F_n)^\op)$ on the graded vector space $B_d(n)$.
+See Appendix \ref{ss52} for extended graded Lie algebras.